Library of Alexandria: Later scholarship and expansion

 The third head librarian, Eratosthenes of Cyrene (lived c.
 280–c.
 194 BC), is best known today for his scientific works, but he was also a literary scholar.
 Eratosthenes' most important work was his treatise Geographika, which was originally in three volumes.
 The work itself has not survived, but many fragments of it are preserved through quotation in the writings of the later geographer Strabo.
 Eratosthenes was the first scholar to apply mathematics to geography and map-making and, in his treatise Concerning the Measurement of the Earth, he calculated the circumference of the earth and was only off by less than a few hundred kilometers.
 Eratosthenes also produced a map of the entire known world, which incorporated information taken from sources held in the Library, including accounts of Alexander the Great's campaigns in India and reports written by members of Ptolemaic elephant-hunting expeditions along the coast of East Africa.

 Eratosthenes was the first person to advance geography towards becoming a scientific discipline.
 Eratosthenes believed that the setting of the Homeric poems was purely imaginary and argued that the purpose of poetry was "to capture the soul", rather than to give a historically accurate account of actual events.
 Strabo quotes him as having sarcastically commented, "a man might find the places of Odysseus' wanderings if the day were to come when he would find the leatherworker who stitched the goatskin of the winds."
-Meanwhile, other scholars at the Library of Alexandria also displayed interest in scientific subjects.
+Meanwhile, scholars at the Library of Alexandria displayed interest in other scientific subjects.
 Bacchius of Tanagra, a contemporary of Eratosthenes, edited and commented on the medical writings of the Hippocratic Corpus.
 The doctors Herophilus (lived c.
 335–c.
 280 BC) and Erasistratus (c.
 304–c.
 250 BC) studied human anatomy, but their studies were hindered by protests against the dissection of human corpses, which was seen as immoral.